jwong8314/jegonzal.github.com/index.md

 ## News

+* POET is featured by [IEEE Spectrum](https://spectrum.ieee.org/neural-network-training)!
+The first demonstration on how to train SOTA ML models on smartphones and resource constrained edge devices.

-Joseph is starting to explore some of the underlying design decisions in feature stores.
+* Joseph is starting to explore some of the underlying design decisions in feature stores.
 Checkout out recent blog [Feature Stores: The Data Side of ML Pipelines](https://medium.com/riselab/feature-stores-the-data-side-of-ml-pipelines-7083d69bff1c).

 ## Current Masters Students, Graduate Students, and Post-docs